-32. The financial statements submitted for auditing were not prepared in all material Respects in accordance with the requirements of section 122 of the MFMA.
-Material Misstatements relating to commitment, irregular expenditure, current assets, noncurrent Assets and revenue identified by the auditors in the submitted financial Statements were subsequently corrected, resulting in the financial statements receiving an unqualified audit opinion.

-33. The 2013-14 annual report was not tabled in the municipal Council within seven Months after the end of the financial year, as required by section 127(2) of the MFMA.
+- 30. The financial statements submitted for auditing were not prepared in all material respects in accordance with the requirements of section 122 of the MFMA.
+Material misstatements relating to commitment, irregular expenditure, current assets, non-current assets and revenue identified by the auditors in the submitted financial statements were subsequently corrected, resulting in the financial statements receiving an unqualified audit opinion. - 31.
+The 2013-14 annual report was not tabled in the municipal council within seven months after the end of the financial year, as required by section 127(2) of the MFMA.

-Procurement and contract management
+PROCUREMENT AND CONTRACT MANAGEMENT

-34. Bid specifications were not always drafted by bid specification committees which were composed of one or more officials of the municipality, as required by Supply Chain Management (SCM) regulation 27(3)
+- 32. Bid specifications were not always drafted by bid specification committees which were composed of one or more officials of the municipality, as required by Supply Chain Management Regulation (SCM regulation) 27(3) - 33.
+Awards were made to providers who are in the service of other state institutions in contravention of MFMA 112(j) and SCM regulation 44.
+Similar awards were identified in the prior year and no effective steps were taken to prevent or combat the abuse of the SCM process in accordance with SCM regulation 38(1). - 34.
+Persons in service of the municipality whose close family members had a private or business interest in contracts awarded by the municipality failed to disclose such interest, as required by SCM regulation 46(2)(e).

-35. Contracts were awarded to bidders based on points given for criteria that differed From those stipulated in the original invitation for bidding, in contravention of SCM Regulation 231(b) and 28(1) (a) and the Preferential Procurement Regulations

-36. Close family members and partners and associates had a private or business interest In contracts awarded by the municipality, participated in the process relating to that Contract, in contravention of SCM regulation 46(2) (f).

-Human resource management and compensation
+HUMAN RESOURCE MANAGEMENT AND COMPENSATION

-37. An acting municipal manager was appointed for a period of more than three months without the approval by the MEC
+35. An acting municipal manager was appointed for a period of more than three months without the approval by the MEC for Cooperative Governance, Human Settlements and Traditional Affairs, as required by section 54A(2A) of the Municipal Systems Act.